cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 # Implications

-Cybersecurity threats are omnipresent these days.
+Cybersecurity threats are everywhere these days.
-From tech media to public ews, we are constantly bombarded with reports of ransomware attacks[^1], data breaches, and other cyber threats.
+From tech media to public new, we are constantly bombarded with reports of ransomware attacks[^1], data breaches, and other cyber threats.
 As software complexity increases, so does the sophistication of these attacks.
-Each new feature added to software can expand its threat exposure, making security an ever-moving target.
+Each new feature added to software can expand the attack surface, making security an ever-moving target.

 In most discussions about cybersecurity I've seen, the focus is mostly on the malicious actors who exploit vulnerabilities in the systems.
 The [software supply chain](../blog/the-software-supply-chain.html),[^3] in particular, has become a primary target for attackers.
-Large-scale attacks on software repositories or package managers are not just possible, they are increasingly probable.
+Large-scale attacks on software repositories and package managers are becoming treading because its scale and consequences.

-However, Ken Thompson’s seminal 1984 Turing Award lecture forces us to ask deeper questions:
+Ken Thompson’s seminal 1984 Turing Award lecture forces us to ask deeper questions:

 - _What if the threats are already embedded in the very tools we trust to build our software?_
 - _Can we truly trust the output of our favorite compiler?_

+Thompson’s demonstration reveals two hard truths:

+- Software tools themselves can be compromised in ways that are nearly undetectable through normal inspection methods.
-Thompson’s demonstration reveals a hard truth: Trust in software tools must extend beyond source code inspection to encompass the entire toolchain used to produce software.
+- Trust in software tools must extend beyond source code inspection to encompass the entire toolchain used to produce software.
-This realization highlights a significant security challenge: the potential for tools themselves to be compromised in ways that are nearly undetectable through normal inspection methods.

 **Trust is a Problem:** Thompson's demonstration underscores that trust in software extends beyond the visible source code to the entire compilation process.
 The implications are clear: if the compiler or any other tool in the toolchain is compromised, every piece of software it produces is potentially compromised as well.
 This creates a nearly invisible security risk, as traditional inspection methods may not detect such deep-seated vulnerabilities.